prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. As long as there is no final decision in an action, a claimant may apply to withdraw his action.
 The Court shall decide the application after hearing the other party.
 The application to withdraw shall not be permitted if the other party has a  legitimate interest in the action being decided by the Court.
-2. If withdrawal is permitted, the Court shall :
+2. If withdrawal is permitted, the Court shall:
-(a) give a decision declaring the proceedings closed ; (b) order the decision to be entered on the register ; and
+(a) give a decision declaring the proceedings closed; (b) order the decision to be entered on the register; and
 (c) issue a cost decision in accordance with Part  1, Chapter  5.
 The withdrawal of an action by the claimant shall have no effect on any counterclaim in the action.
 The Court may however refer any counterclaim for revocation to the Central Division.

 ###### Rule 266 - Preliminary references to the Court of Justice of the European Union
 1. At any stage of the proceedings where a question is raised before the Court and the Court considers that a decision on the question by the Court of Justice of the European Union (“CJEU ”) is necessary before the Court can give judgment, the Court of First Instance may and the Court of Appeal shall request the CJEU to give a ruling thereon.
 2. The Court shall in requesting a ruling follow the procedure set out in the Rules of the CJEU.
-3. If the Court requests the CJEU to apply its expedited procedure the request shall in addition set out :
+3. If the Court requests the CJEU to apply its expedited procedure the request shall in addition set out:

-   (a) the matters of fact and law which establish its urgency ; and

-   (b) the reasons why an expedited ruling is appropriate.
+   (a) the matters of fact and law which establish its urgency ; and (b) the reasons why an expedited ruling is appropriate.
 4. The Registrar shall as soon  as practicable forward the request and any request to apply the expedited procedure to the Registrar of the CJEU.
 5. The Court may stay the proceedings .
 Where it does not stay proceedings, it shall not give judgement  until the CJEU has given a ruling on t he question.